Research Guide on Transboundary Freshwater Treaties and Other Resources

 - Protocol on Water and Health to the 1992 Convention on the Protection and Use of Transboundary Watercourses and International Lakes

-- Groundwater in International Law: Compilation of Treaties and other Legal Instruments , FAO Legislative Study #86 (2005)
+- Groundwater in International Law: Compilation of Treaties and other Legal Instruments , also called FAO Legislative Study #86 (2005), is a compilation by Stefano Burchi and Kerstin Mechlem and prepared for the FAO Legal Office.
+Although it needs updating, it is a valuable resource.

 - International Law Association - Berlin Rules on Water Resources